-The first year of benefit for R31a within the preferred plan is identified as 2066 (see Table NTS 8) and this scheme is estimated to be associated with an approximately 4-year construction phase.
-Both the DV8(iv) and DV8(v) schemes are also estimated to associate with a four-year construction period are identified as operational in 2035 and 2029 respectively, and therefore the construction phases will not coincide with that of R31a.
-The DV7a(vi) scheme is identified as operational in 2049 within the preferred plan (see Table NTS 8) with an approximately 15-year construction phase.
-Therefore no cumulative effects are anticipated.
+The first year of benefit for R31a within the preferred plan is identified as 2082 (see Table 7.1) and this scheme is estimated to be associated with an approximately 4 year construction phase.
+Option DV8B is associated with a 10-year time-to-build period (of which a large proportion will be construction) and is identified as operational in 2035, and therefore the construction phases will not coincide with that of R31a.
+The DV7a(vi) scheme is identified as operational in 2040 within the preferred plan (see Table NTS 8) with an approximately 13 year construction phase where elements of the construction will overlap with DV8B.